 5 Trade Jobs That Affect Your Everyday Life

 When you turn on a light switch, start a car, or eat at a restaurant, do you ever think of the people who made it happen?
 We all have to work for a living to support ourselves and our families, and while a career path can look different for everyone, most of us are wanting to find jobs that will positively contribute to society.
 We’re not just talking about doctors and lawyers!
-We’re talking about the trades - or any career path learned through hands-on training (rather than going to a 4-year college).
+We’re talking about the trades - or any career path learned through hands-on training.
 Want to learn more?
 Here are 5 trade jobs that affect your everyday life:

 Wherever you live, work, and go to school, a carpenter helped build the structure around you!
 Carpenters work to construct buildings made from wood, plastic, drywall, and other materials.
 They use different hand tools (i.e. wrenches, handsaws, and screwdrivers) and power tools (i.e. sanders, circular saws, and welding machines).
 In some instances, carpenters also use smartphones or tablets to help with planning and making sure the calculations are accurate.
 To become a carpenter, a high school diploma or GED is required, and training is on the job through apprenticeship or trade school programs.